xpl/wyg/README.md

   { type: 'img',
     src:  '...'
     originalSize: ...
+    relativeSize: {
+        width:  0.5,   // relative to page width
-    relativeSize: { width: 0.5, height: 0.247 } } // here
+        height: 0.247  // relative to element width
+    }
+  }
 ```

-**Relative size** encodes the calculated size of a media item, relative to the page width.
-So you don't need to repeat the layout calculations (done by [`dd_container/item_positioning.js`](https://github.com/xpl/wyg/blob/master/src/dd_container/item_positioning.js)) when implementing the server-side rendering.
+**Relative size** encodes the calculated size of a media item, relative to page width.
+It is done this way so you can generate adaptive markup, which is abstract from absolute metrics and screen sizes.

 Here's how you can describe an element which height is encoded as a percentage of its width, with pure CSS: